T - F - S T O R I E S

 by J. R. Beatty

-The 6 year old boy had memories of being alone with his first dog, Duncan, a white West Highlands Scottish Terrier when he died unexpectedly after 12 years of service to the family.
+The 6 year old boy had memories of being alone with his first dog, Duncan, a white West Highlands Scottish Terrier when it died unexpectedly after 12 years of service to the family.
 And there were two other mean, sneaky dogs that hated children that had unjustly bitten this precious little boy from behind -- not just once but twice.
 The good boy's anguished cry had been "Why did they bite ME?"
 As a result, he now expressed some fear and nervousness around all dogs.

 In 1986 a change of work venue from Miami to West Palm Beach was affecting the entire family: Mom, Dad, and their son.